mbwatson/spacejs/README.md

 This is a template for a spaceship game that can be played on various, user-chosen two-manifolds, including a torus, projective plan, and Klein Bottle.

-The direction this will go has not been decided upon.
+The direction in which this project will go has not been decided upon, so this will serve as a template for many different paths this may take.
-I just wanted to get the basics done so it's ready to go when the time comes.
-This is the typical type of game I write as I learn a new language or new library, which&mdash;right now&mdash; is p5.js.
-Writing this kind of game opens the door to the nuances of all the most-used features.
-In addition, it's just good fun.

 [Play!](https://mbwatson.github.io/spacejs)